Do Open Houses Help Sell Houses? We say YES!

-Presently, the Issaquah, Sammamish and Snoqualmie areas are all "seller's markets" - and in fact, inventory is at historic lows on all of the Eastside of Seattle.
+There are parts of the country and even in locations within our area that may be in a "seller's market".
 Unfortunately, because seller's often mistake a seller's market to mean the balance of power is 100% in their favor, this can sometimes result in sellers demanding restrictions be placed on showings - for example, "24 hours notice required", or "no showings between 11am - 3pm", etc. This is a mistake.

 Most other aspects of a home being comparable, which home do you think has a better chance of selling; the one available at any time and with occasional open houses, or the one with strict showing instructions?
 Regardless of market demand, making a home available to potential buyers is critical.

 Particularly in high-density neighborhoods, open houses often-times attract quite a few neighbors, which can create an element of "buzz" around the listing.
 And, that's what ALL real estate marketing is about - getting people interested in and talking about the home, in any way possible!
 This includes holding open houses.